dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Prompt:  Hyperrealistic photograph, 8K, cinematic shot, a young woman (with my exact facial features) standing on the iconic Platform 934, awaiting the Hogwarts Express.
+Hyperrealistic photograph, 8K, cinematic shot, a young woman (with my exact facial features) standing on the iconic Platform 934, awaiting the Hogwarts Express.
 She holds a vintage trunk, and her face shows a mix of excitement and eager anticipation.
 She is dressed in a detailed Hogwarts robe.

 The platform is bustling with other students carrying suitcases and owl cages, rushing towards the train.
 In the background, the famous brick wall, through which passengers are magically passing, is visible.
 The magnificent Hogwarts Express has already arrived, billowing thick white steam that illuminates the station with warm, glowing lights.